Page Updated: October 26th, 2013 Developer(s): Namco Publisher(s): Namco Platform(s): Arcade, Playstation 2 Release Date(s): December 2004 (Arcade)

 Many "superficial" gamers out there will of course nag Tekken 5's graphical imperfections, such as the odd and unrealistic ground shattering (which even distracts players at times), unrealistically long air combos, disappearing rocks & penguins, etc. Moving in 3D can also appear awkward at times during high level play (but it's an overlooked flaw among us skilled players because the game gives you so much control over your character).
 The physics are indeed unrealistic and silly at times, and this may be where other 3D fighters like DOA3 looks more appealing... but really, who cares about physics, this is Tekken!
 Tekken fans will easily overlook these cosmetic flaws, because the real action is the fight itself.
 Of course, true fighting game players play a particular fighting game because it's fun and a challenge against other skilled players, not because of the graphics.
 I actually think Namco made the ground "unrealistically explode" in Tekken 5 on purpose, just to show the world that people will still play Tekken even though it doesn't have the flashiest graphics or the most perfect physics. ;)

-The Tekken 5 arcade cabinet isn't only sleek, it pretty much revolutionized arcade cabinets (in America) with it's unique customizable card system and PS2 ports which allows players to bring their PS2 controllers for use at the arcade (which was a nice surprise for us Dual Shock lovers)!
+The Tekken 5 arcade cabinet isn't only sleek, it pretty much revolutionized arcade cabinets (especially in America) with its unique customizable card system and PS2 ports which allows players to bring their PS2 controllers for use at the arcade (an awesome surprise for us Dual Shock lovers)!
 The card system is basically a character customization system (formerly only found in Japan arcades with VF4) that allows players to use a data card to customize their character's color scheme and outfit.
 The arcade card saves information such as how many wins & losses you have, your alias, and your rank (all for one character).
-It sure was fun using those cards back in the day... especially when your wins/loss ratio was something like 93 losses / 857 wins... ahh, those were the days.
+It sure was fun using those cards back in the day - especially when your wins/loss ratio was something like 93 losses / 857 wins... ahh, those were the days.

 Jack is back... and he's not programmed to be nice.